thomas18F/pykemon/README.md

 - Pokemons can now be initialized with id.
 - Damage calculations now occurs only once.
 - Stat modification now occurs only once instead of twice by turn for each turns.
+- The last move is now correctly saved after each turns.
 - Burning multiplier now only occurs for physical moves.
 - Precision modifier items now correctly modify the precision.
 - Thick Fat ability now reduce damage instead of reducing precision of the move.